5 THINGS: on Adobe Anywhere

 Hello and welcome to the inaugural episode of 5 things – an independent web series dedicated to answering the 5 burning tech questions you have about technologies and workflows in the media creation space.
 Tech stuff I dig, and how it’s used.
 I’m your host Michael Kammes.

-This episode we’ll be looking at one of my new favorite technologies: Adobe Anywhere.
-So let’s get started.
+This episode we’ll be looking at one of my favorite new technologies: Adobe Anywhere.
+Let’s get started.

 1. What is it?

 Yes, I’ll start out basic for those few who are uninitiated.
 Anywhere is Adobe’s Enterprise class solution for collaborative and remote editing.
 I know, marketing gobbledegook, right?
 Here’s what it boils down to: Multiple editors can now open the same project (now called a Production) at the same time.
 They use the same media and timelines within that production, as well as share and receive these changes from other editors – on demand.
 No shuttling around bins or project files.
 Multiple editors, working together in real time.